MarkBind/markbind/docs/devGuide/maintainerGuide.md

 * **Note:** We uniquely do this for each MarkBind release (rather than spontaneously update the vue-strap files for each affected PR), in order to reduce unnecessary merge conflicts.
 It also makes it easier for the maintainers to vet the changes.

-2. Do an `npm version` to increment the version number.
+2. Run `npm version` to increment the version number.
 Which to increment (`patch`, `minor` or `major`) depends on what PRs are merged for the new version, which means you must know beforehand about the changes.

 * If there are no significant changes, a `patch` is sufficient: